Sepahsalar/42-pipex/README.md

 ## Description

-This program takes the infile, outfile to redirect the STDIN (<), STDOUT (>) and 2 commands to pipe.
+This program takes the infile, outfile to redirect the `stdin` (<), `stdout` (>) and 2 commands to pipe.
 To execute the mandatory program, type the command listed below.
 ```bash
 $> ./pipex infile cmd1 cmd2 outfile
 ```